st. louis man sentenced to 35 years for armed bank robbery

-KANSAS CITY, Mo. – David M. Ketchmark, Acting United States Attorney for the Western District of Missouri, announced that a Kansas City, Mo., man pleaded guilty in federal court today to his role in the murder of 70-year-old security guard Dwight Mayhugh, Sr., during an armed bank robbery in 2006.
+KANSAS CITY, Mo. – David M. Ketchmark, Acting United States Attorney for the Western District of Missouri, announced that a St. Louis, Mo., man was sentenced in federal court today for his role in the murder of 70-year-old security guard Dwight Mayhugh, Sr., during an armed bank robbery in 2006.

 Co-defendant Iralee E. French, Jr., 25, of Kansas City, was sentenced on June 26, 2012 to 87 years in federal prison without parole.
 On July 22, 2011, French was convicted of his role in the conspiracy to commit armed bank robbery.